 toasted flaked almonds to serve

-Place the couscous and currants or sultanas (and the apricots, but only if they are the preferable, old-fashioned, tough, dried kind - not the soft ones that seem to have taken over) in a large bowl.
+Place the couscous and currants or sultanas (and the apricots, but only if they are the preferable, old-fashioned, tough, dried kind - not the soft, more expensive ones that seem to have taken over) in a large bowl.

 Boil a kettle and make a stock with the portion of stock cube, and the cumin and coriander.
 As soon as it's dissolved, pour it over the couscous.
 Cover with a saucepan lid or some clingfilm, and let it stand for 15 minutes.

-Once it's cold, start adding the other ingredients, though save the flaked almonds until you're ready to serve it.
+Once it's cold, start adding the other ingredients (including the soft apricots), though save the flaked almonds until you're ready to serve it.
 Sprinkle with a splash or two of olive oil, and stir well to combine.

 Store leftovers in the fridge, reserving some flaked almonds for garnish.